-The agriBORA – CIAT partnership is introducing a Warehouse Receipt System (WRS) that will allow farmers in climate vulnerable regions in Kenya to store their produce in climate-controlled warehouses and sell them at favorable market prices.
-The WRS, dubbed agriGHALA, will provide beneficial services to farmers like financial inclusion, access to high- quality agricultural inputs, training on climate smart practices, and market linkages.
+The agriBORA – CIAT partnership introduces a Warehouse Receipt System (WRS) that allows farmers in climate vulnerable regions in Kenya to store their produce in climate-controlled warehouses and sell them at favorable market prices.
+The WRS, dubbed agriGHALA, will provide beneficial services to farmers like financial inclusion, training on climate smart practices, and enabling market linkages.
 By optimizing crop production, the WRS will decrease post-harvest loss, strengthen income stability and reduce carbon emissions.

-P4G has awarded the partnership with about US $306,000 in grant funding.
+P4G has awarded the partnership about US $406,000 in grants across two funding rounds.

 Smallholder farmers in Kenya experience up to 40% post-harvest loss in addition to challenges with accessing finance and high-quality inputs.
 Without access to affordable climate-controlled storage, farmers often store their produce in their homes exposing their produce to spoilage and pests.
 This also forces farmers into selling their produce immediately after harvesting at lower prices, exposing them to the risk of potential income loss due to unfavorable market conditions.

-agriBORA is an early stage Kenyan company offering an end-to-end ecosystem that gives farmers access to climate-smart inputs, climate-controlled warehouses, finance and market connections through a network of local hubs.
-Its network of agriHUBS provides farmers with climate-resilient seeds, bio-fertilizers and sustainable advisory services, functioning as reliable one-stop marketplaces that connect farmers with quality inputs and fair market access. agriBORA’s digital platform integrates independent agriHUBs with digital tools like:
+agriBORA is an early-stage Kenyan company offering an end-to-end ecosystem that gives farmers access to climate-smart inputs, climate-controlled warehouses, finance and market connections through a network of local hubs.
+Its network of agriHUBS provides farmers with climate-resilient seeds, bio-fertilizers and sustainable advisory services, functioning as reliable one-stop marketplaces that connect farmers with fair market access. agriBORA’s digital platform integrates independent agriHUBs with digital tools like:

 By digitizing their business, agriBORA allows agriHUBS to manage and track their inventory and understand their financing options easily. agriBORA now has a network of 270 agriHUBs across 12 Kenyan countries that reach more than 110,000 farmers.
 In 2022, the agri fintech startup won the African Earth Observation Challenge and was recognized by Agriculture 100 as a top agriculture technology provider.

-The startup’s three primary customer segments are agriHUBs who sell inventory to smallholder famrers, agriprocessors who require steady and high-quality harvested crops and can source directly from agriHUBs’ farmers; and financial service providers who get connected to farmers through agriBORA.
+The startup’s primary customer segments are agriHUBs who enable smallholder farmers to leverage the policy-enabled Warehouse Receipt System to store their produce and access cash advances while waiting for better market prices; agriprocessors who require steady and high-quality harvested crops and can source directly from agriHUBs’ farmers; and financial service providers who get connected to farmers through agriBORA.

 The International Center for Tropical Agriculture (CIAT) is an agricultural research arm of CGIAR.
 The organization will support agriBORA with monitoring and evaluation, survey populations for prioritizing climate-smart agriculture interventions, and evaluate the impact of these interventions.